danchaliya/ZenZone/README.md

-# Meditation-App
+# ZenZone
-Welcome to our Meditation App with AI!
+Welcome to ZenZone with AI!

 Our app is designed to help you practice meditation and mindfulness in a more personalized way.
 By leveraging the power of artificial intelligence, our app can provide you with a customized meditation experience tailored to your specific needs and expierence level.